Drugs are introduced into the body by several routes. They may be

-A few drugs are placed under the tongue (taken sublingually) so that they can be absorbed directly into the small blood vessels that lie beneath the tongue.
-The sublingual route is especially good for nitroglycerin—which is used to relieve angina (chest pain caused by an inadequate blood supply to the heart muscle)—because absorption is rapid and the drug immediately enters the bloodstream without first passing through the intestinal wall and liver.
+A few drugs are placed under the tongue (taken sublingually) or between the gums and teeth (bucally) so that they can dissolve and be absorbed directly into the small blood vessels that lie beneath the tongue.
+These drugs are not swallowed.
+The sublingual route is especially good for nitroglycerin, which is used to relieve angina, because absorption is rapid and the drug immediately enters the bloodstream without first passing through the intestinal wall and liver.
 However, most drugs cannot be taken this way because they may be absorbed incompletely or erratically.

 Many drugs that are administered orally can also be administered rectally as a suppository.
 In this form, a drug is mixed with a waxy substance that dissolves or liquefies after it is inserted into the rectum.
 Because the rectum's wall is thin and its blood supply rich, the drug is readily absorbed.
 A suppository is prescribed for people who cannot take a drug orally because they have nausea, cannot swallow, or have restrictions on eating, as is required before and after many surgical operations.
 Drugs that can be administered rectally include acetaminophen (for fever), diazepam (for seizures), and laxatives (for constipation).
 Drugs that are irritating in suppository form may have to be given by injection.